ojessen/ecbfx/README.md

 # ecbfx
-Get Exchange Rates vs the Euro from the ECB
+Get Exchange Rates vs the Euro from the ECB.
+The package implements a simple API to pull reference exchange rates from the European Central Bank.